Amartya32/Leap_and_Motion_Capture/README.md

 Cite this work
 --------------
 MDPI and ACS Style
-Ganguly, A.; Rashidi, G.; Mombaur, K. Comparison of the Performance of the Leap Motion ControllerTM with a Standard Marker-Based Motion Capture System.
+Ganguly, A.; Rashidi, G.; Mombaur, K. Comparison of the Performance of the Leap Motion Controller<sup>TM</sup> with a Standard Marker-Based Motion Capture System.
 Sensors 2021, 21, 1750. https://doi.org/10.3390/s21051750

 AMA Style
-Ganguly A, Rashidi G, Mombaur K. Comparison of the Performance of the Leap Motion ControllerTM with a Standard Marker-Based Motion Capture System.
+Ganguly A, Rashidi G, Mombaur K. Comparison of the Performance of the Leap Motion Controller<sup>TM</sup> with a Standard Marker-Based Motion Capture System.
 Sensors.
 2021; 21(5):1750. https://doi.org/10.3390/s21051750

 Chicago/Turabian Style
 Ganguly, Amartya; Rashidi, Gabriel; Mombaur, Katja.
 2021.
-"Comparison of the Performance of the Leap Motion ControllerTM with a Standard Marker-Based Motion Capture System" Sensors 21, no. 5: 1750. https://doi.org/10.3390/s21051750
+"Comparison of the Performance of the Leap Motion Controller<sup>TM</sup> with a Standard Marker-Based Motion Capture System" Sensors 21, no. 5: 1750. https://doi.org/10.3390/s21051750

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]